network-flows/Lonestar-Mod-Guide/docs/ShipUnit_EN.md

 - Pros: Specifies which ship(s) can get this unit.
 (7 for Shielder and 77 for Spacewalker.)
 - PowerSlot: List of color slots.
 0 for White, 1 for Blue, 2 for Orange.
 - CountOffset: By default, Common/Rare/Legendary units have 3/2/1 copies in the universe.
 Set CountOffset to 1/-1 to add/remove a copy.
-- WeightOffset: By default, units of the same rarity have the same possibility to appear in random rewards.
+- WeightOffset: By default, units of the same rarity have the same chance to appear in random rewards.
 Set WeightOffset to 30/-30 make them appear 30% more/less frequently.
 - EquipLimit: Unit weight.
 - Description/Description_: Unit descriptions.
 Keywords should be marked with "*", eg. `*Overclock*(6): Gain *Double Strength*`
 - Properties: Status effects (Buffs) automatically added when unit equipped.
 (Eg. `US:1` for Activate(1), `PA:2` for 2 Power, etc.) You may also load status effects with code.